 This feature can be used to accommodate various other security practices that are not explicitly available as options elsewhere in Connect.
 For instance, X-XSS-Protection, Content Security Policy (CSP), HTTP Public Key Pinning (HPKP), and Cross-origin Resource Sharing (CORS) could all be configured using custom headers.

 Custom headers are added to the HTTP response early during request processing.
 Values may later be overwritten or modified by other header settings.
-This includes both the security preferences described earlier in this chapter and other headers used internally by RStudio Connect or by Shiny.
+This includes both the security preferences described earlier in this chapter and other headers used internally by RStudio Connect, by Plumber, or by Shiny.
 You should not depend on a custom header that conflicts with a header already in use by RStudio Connect.

 [Server] CustomHeader = “HeaderA: some value” CustomHeader = “HeaderB: another value”